-KPMG LLP were appointed as the Company's auditor for the year ended 31 March 2021.
-This is the final year of the current contract for external audit services and this service will be retendered later this year.
+KPMG LLP were appointed as the Company's auditor for the year ended 31 March 2023.
 A resolution to reappoint the Group's auditors will be proposed at the Annual General Meeting.

 Approved by the Board of Directors and signed by the order of the Board: